niko-vahlas/GrandPrixPulse/README.md

 The database is going to model:
 - Drivers, team principal, sponsors, and car model as entities related to a team
+- Points scored by drivers and teams every year
+- Engine manufacturer for different model cars (different cars from different teams sometimes share the same engine)
 - Unique team entities differentiated by year
-- The relationship between drivers and circuits lap records
+- The relationship between drivers and lap records on different circuits
-- deez nuts (cannot be implemented due to database size limitations)

 ### Database Specifications
 Benefits of the database: